SeniorMars/dotfiles/latex_template/cookie-beamer/README.md

   composition, and image backgrounds.
 - `refs.bib` - bibliography data used by the demo.
 - `assets/cookie-background.png` - demo image; replace it with your own.
-- `.latexmkrc` - local builds with LuaLaTeX and Biber.
+- `.latexmkrc` - local demo builds with LuaLaTeX and Biber.
-- `.github/workflows/build.yml` - CI build for the demo.

 ## License and credit